loukamb/bible-explorer/README.md

 - Adjustable zoom level (separate from browser zoom)
 - Current workspace state saves in URL (for saving)

-**Currently included scripture:** Old Testament & New Testament (NKJV), Book of Mormon, Doctrine & Covenants, Pearl of Great Price.
-Scripture is added regardless of theological validity or sectarian opinion, as this tool is not specifically geared towards any particular Christian denomination.

 ### Planned

-- Additional Bible translations (e.g. ESV)
 - Saveable chapters and verses with `LocalStorage`
 - Broader search engine for full-Bible searches
 - Scriptures from other Christian sects (e.g. Book of Common Prayer, etc.)